The Atheist Bible, CC-BY Fabian M. Suchanek

 The Candid Atheist

-Freedom of speech in Humanism
+Freedom of expression in Humanism

 The prohibition of debate has a negative effect on human well-being: If one is not allowed to debate a system, then one cannot to find out if the system is not good.
 Much less is one able to change the system for the better.
 And thus, the abolition of the freedom of expression acts like a trap: While it is always possible to debate the limits of free speech in a system that allows free speech, it is usually no longer possible to debate the introduction of free speech in a system that has abolished it.
 History has plenty of examples, including Stalinism and Nazism.
 Hence, Humanism holds, we should care about freedom of expression while we still can.